frederic-perez/AmE-dictionary/data/idioms.md

 __night and day__ :two::hammer:
 __nincompoop__ _n_ A silly, foolish, or stupid person.
 __nine to fivers__
-__nip (something) in the bud__ :six: [:scroll: Alludes to destroying a flower bud before it blooms.]
+__nip (something) in the bud__ :eight: (nip in the bud) [:scroll: Alludes to destroying a flower bud before it blooms.]
 To stop, cease, or prevent something at the beginning or early phase, before it becomes too difficult or unmanageable. _I’ve noticed that Tommy’s getting in the bad habit of chewing with is mouth open.
 Let’s nip that in the bud._
 __nip and tuck__ :astonished:
-__nip in the bud__
+__nip at__ __1__ To give (someone or something) little bites. _Their dog kept nipping at my heels whenever I walked through the house._ _I know some people go crazy for the treatment, but I can’t stand the feeling of fish nipping at my feet!_ __2__ To sting (a part of one’s body) with cold. _The air had just started nipping at our noses by the time we reached the house._ _There’s nothing like settling down in front of a fire with a hot drink after the cold wind has been nipping at your cheeks on a long, satisfying bike ride._ _The cold air nipped at my lungs if I breathed in too quickly._ __3__ To take small, frequent sips of (some drink, especially alcohol). _I caught my grandma nipping at a flask, which she tried to pretend had medicine inside of it._
 __nitpicker__
 __nitpicking__ An act or instance of pointing out or complaining about every flaw that one comes across (in or about something), no matter how small, petty, or insignificant.
 Sometimes hyphenated. _You might disregard my points as just nitpicking, but you’ll appreciate it when you get an A+ on this paper._
 __nitty-gritty__